icodestuff/action-app-cordova/README.md

 To run on an android phone ..
  - ./tophone

-## Back to Action Application Stuff ..
+## More about the Action Application Environment

 ### Design Goals
 The design goal for this application was to have a super simple yet modular, responsive and powerful starting point for general applications and developer testing.